Changissnz/nu_merchant_principal/README.md

-there is no need to introduce accounting tricks to illuminate on how pathological accounting has ensued, for that would also give knowledge on how pathological account can continue to ensue.
+there is no need to introduce accounting tricks to illuminate on how pathological accounting has ensued, for that would also give knowledge on how pathological accounting can continue to ensue.

 ## End Note <a name="p29"></a>